 Download the Reduced Earnings Allowance claim form BI 103:

-To claim, print out, fill in the claim form and post it to the office whose details are shown on the form or hand it in at your nearest Social Security / Jobs & Benefits office.
+To claim, print out, fill in the claim form and post it to the office whose details are shown on the form or hand it in at your nearest Jobs and Benefits office.

-The date the claim form is received in a Social Security/Jobs & Benefits office is the date payment can be considered from - not the date you downloaded the claim form.
+The date the claim form is received in a Jobs and Benefits office is the date payment can be considered from - not the date you downloaded the claim form.

 If your circumstances change